civican/legisinfo/44-1/bills/C-59/bill_text.md

   **(1)** Subsection 207.3(3) of the Act is replaced by the following:

-    **(3)** If the length of the leave taken under any of sections 206.3 to 206.5, **paragraph 206.51(3)(a) or section** 206.9 is more than four weeks, the notice in writing of any change in the length of the leave shall be provided on at least four weeks' notice, unless there is a valid reason why that cannot be done.
+    **(3)** If the length of the leave taken under any of sections 206.3 to 206.5, paragraph 206.51(3)(a) or section 206.9 is more than four weeks, the notice in writing of any change in the length of the leave shall be provided on at least four weeks' notice, unless there is a valid reason why that cannot be done.

   **(2)** Subsection 207.3(5) of the Act is replaced by the following:

-    **(5)** If an employee who takes a leave of more than four weeks under any of sections 206.3 to 206.5 **or paragraph 206.51(3)(a)** wishes to shorten the length of the leave but does not provide the employer with four weeks' notice, the employer may postpone the employee's return to work for a period of up to four weeks after the day on which the employee informs the employer of the new end date of the leave.
+    **(5)** If an employee who takes a leave of more than four weeks under any of sections 206.3 to 206.5 or paragraph 206.51(3)(a) wishes to shorten the length of the leave but does not provide the employer with four weeks' notice, the employer may postpone the employee's return to work for a period of up to four weeks after the day on which the employee informs the employer of the new end date of the leave.
 If the employer informs the employee that their return to work is postponed, the employee is not entitled to return to work until the day that is indicated by the employer.

 ### Section 200

   **(1)** Paragraph 209.4(a) of the Act is replaced by the following:

-    specifying the absences from employment that are deemed not to have interrupted continuous employment referred to in any of sections **206.51** to 206.8;
+    specifying the absences from employment that are deemed not to have interrupted continuous employment referred to in any of sections 206.51 to 206.8;

   **(2)** Paragraph 209.4(g) of the Act is replaced by the following:

-    prescribing shorter periods of consecutive months of continuous employment for the purposes of subsections **206.51(6)**, 206.6(2), 206.7(2.1) and 206.8(1);
+    prescribing shorter periods of consecutive months of continuous employment for the purposes of subsections 206.51(6), 206.6(2), 206.7(2.1) and 206.8(1);

 ### Section 201

   **(1)** Subsection 210(1.3) of the Act is replaced by the following:

-    **(1.3)** Every employee who takes the leave of absence shall, as soon as possible, provide the employer with **a** notice **in writing** of the beginning of any period of leave of absence, **the reasons for the leave** and the length of the leave that **they intend to take**.
+    **(1.3)** Every employee who takes the leave of absence shall, as soon as possible, provide the employer with a notice in writing of the beginning of any period of leave of absence, the reasons for the leave and the length of the leave that they intend to take.

     **(1.4)** Every employee who is on the leave of absence shall, as soon as possible, provide the employer with a notice in writing of any change in the length of the leave that they intend to take.